Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: A General Framework for Quantum Learning Algorithms

 Based on the above description of the joint state $\sigma^{S\Te WB'}_{\cN}$ and the loss operators $\{L(s,w)\}$, we now distinguish between the loss observed by the Data Processor on the training data (empirical) and the loss expected on unseen fresh data (true).

-\begin{definition}[Expected Empirical Loss {\cite[Definition $11$]{Caro23}}] The expected empirical loss $\hat{L}_{\rho} (\cN)$ captures the performance of the Data Processor's algorithm on the dataset provided by the Respondent.
+The empirical loss is evaluated on the joint state generated by the actual training procedure.
+It therefore retains the correlations between the dataset, the selected hypothesis, and the residual quantum output.
+By contrast, the true loss is evaluated by breaking this dependence: the data used for evaluation are fresh and independent of the released output.
+This is why the empirical loss is computed with $\sigma^{S\Te WB'}_{\cN}$, whereas the true loss is computed with the product state $\sigma^{S\Te}\otimes\sigma^{WB'}_{\cN}$.
+The generalization error is precisely the discrepancy between these two evaluations. \begin{definition}[Expected Empirical Loss {\cite[Definition $11$]{Caro23}}] The expected empirical loss $\hat{L}_{\rho} (\cN)$ captures the performance of the Data Processor's algorithm on the dataset provided by the Respondent.
 It is the expectation over the joint distribution induced by the algorithm:

 \end{definition}

 \begin{definition}[Expected True Loss {\cite[Definition $19$]{WDH2025}}] The expected true loss $L_{\rho} (\cN)$ represents the generalization performance of the Data Processor's algorithm.
 It evaluates the hypothesis $W$ generated by the Data Processor against a fresh dataset $\overline{S}$ independent of the training data $S$: